 Friend, not only do we have to pay attention to what and who we are paying attention to, but we must also pay attention to the environments in which we place ourselves on a regular basis.
 Keeping our souls strong requires us to observe our surroundings and make good choices.
 And no, I’m not just talking about bars, nightclubs, and parties–where fleshy sin is rampant–I’m also talking about attending unloving, graceless, dead works churches.
 Mostly non-viewable sin is dominant in such places, but sin still the same.
 So we must remember that it goes both ways.

 There are lots of saved people who go to bars every single day, and there are lots of non-saved people who go to church each time the doors are opened.
-The grace-hating, church-obsessed Christians don’t get a free pass here, and neither do the bar-hopping, drug-addicted, sex-craved Christians.
+The grace-confused, church-obsessed people don’t get a free pass here, and neither do those who need their minds renewed from bar-hopping, drug addictions, and improper sexual practices.

 For this reason, any place we go, we must ask ourselves, “Am I impacting this environment in a positive way for Jesus?” or, “Am I allowing this environment to cover up the light of Christ in me?”
 We have to be environmentally-conscious as Christ-possessed people.
 Everything we do and every place we go, it’s imperative to be led by the Holy Spirit!

 So today, my friends, know this: Jesus said, “You are the light of the world!”
 (See Matthew 5:14).
-You are the light because Christ lives in you!
-So it is our responsibility—no, our honor—to shine!
-Out of love and respect for Jesus, we must shine!
+In context, He was speaking to the Jews, but on this side of the Cross, you, Christian, are still the light because Christ lives in you!
+So it is our honor to shine!
+We must shine!
 We must shine, shine, shine baby!
 Darkness has no power over light!
 All darkness really is, is the absence of light!
 So be yourself today, be light!
 This is who you are!
 Let’s goooooooooo!

 A prayer for you: Good morning, Lord!
 What an absolutely gorgeous morning you’ve given me!
 The cardinals are outside my window here, they are so bright-red and beautiful, thank you for them!
 And thank you for the light of Christ in me!
 Right now, I lift up all who are reading this, directly to you.
 I pray that you begin to help them discern what they should and shouldn’t be watching or listening to.
 Protect their souls from darkness!
 I also pray that you give them wisdom about the places they frequent–where to go and where not to go.
 Help them understand you’re not looking to make any law out of this, but instead, you simply want them to be guided by your Holy Spirit in all of their decisions.
 We love you.
 Amen.